 Chicken Avocado Soup

 This chicken avocado soup recipe is a modified recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 We know you will LOVE this chicken avocado soup recipe!!

 Chicken Avocado Soup